koenrane/KR-new-site/content/Essays/Many arguments for AI x-risk are wrong.md

 > ![](https://lh7-us.googleusercontent.com/e6uNV-jIevm4XOzUGOPQ7w9SwaAT5tcARBXMDYZOU-yhdWC0lr8dmJMinKzJzaYfh3T7EcvuqjSqywHL92NVt4i6kiTQyzDiyPahC4_SFlUgbBQnmQiFK5EP54mfIilRVax_eWp54zb_w2JBgygLIQg)

 > Let’s see what the overfitting argument predicts in a simple real-world example from [Caballero et al. (2022)](https://arxiv.org/abs/2210.14891), where a neural network is trained to solve 4-digit addition problems.
-There are $10,000^2 = 100,000,000$ possible pairs of input numbers, and $19,999$ possible sums, for a total of $19,999^{100,000,000} ≈ 1.10 ⨉ 10^{430,100,828}$ possible input-output mappings.
-They used a training dataset of $992$ problems, so there are therefore $19,999^{100,000,000 - 992} ≈ 2.75 ⨉ 10^{430,096,561}$ functions that achieve perfect training accuracy, and the proportion with greater than 50% test accuracy is literally too small to compute using standard high-precision math tools. **Hence, this counting argument predicts virtually all networks trained on this problem should massively overfit— contradicting the empirical result that networks _do_ generalize to the test set.**
+There are $10,000^2 = 100,000,000$ possible pairs of input numbers, and $19,999$ possible sums, for a total of $19,999^{100,000,000} ≈ 1.10 \times 10^{430,100,828}$ possible input-output mappings.
+They used a training dataset of $992$ problems, so there are therefore $19,999^{100,000,000 - 992} ≈ 2.75 \times 10^{430,096,561}$ functions that achieve perfect training accuracy, and the proportion with greater than 50% test accuracy is literally too small to compute using standard high-precision math tools. **Hence, this counting argument predicts virtually all networks trained on this problem should massively overfit— contradicting the empirical result that networks _do_ generalize to the test set.**
 ![](https://lh7-us.googleusercontent.com/h1TCjtjDM2rYb2Hy87i1MrMKsqY2SM4OTV6gKtYn6YJoMQc4xyLSFvHNr5dSCA26I4PE4LNS1OAMezuudY2wwBQD_MBnd8KFAKvyZTa5ozCaWgSaYs4NTp-qPtheOhOUqxmQqeGEVFikBx47kEsG7mg)

 We are not just comparing “counting schemers” to another similar-seeming argument (“counting memorizers”).
 The arguments not only have the same _logical structure_, but they also share the same _mechanism_: “Because most functions have property X, SGD will find something with X.” Therefore, by pointing out that the memorization argument fails, we see that _this structure of argument is not a sound way of predicting deep learning results_.

 So, you can’t just “count” how many functions have property X and then conclude SGD will probably produce a thing with X. [^inappro]This argument is invalid for generalization in the same way it's invalid for AI alignment (also a question of generalization!).
 The argument proves too much and is invalid, therefore providing \~0 evidence.
 [^inappro]: I’m kind of an expert on irrelevant counting arguments.
 I wrote two papers on them!
 [Optimal policies tend to seek power](https://arxiv.org/abs/1912.01683) and [Parametrically retargetable decision-makers tend to seek power](https://arxiv.org/abs/2206.13477).